-Sucker Punch feels like Zack Snyder‘s response to all those awkward and sexist nerds he and his cast deal with in Hall-H nearly every year.
-You know, the ones that can’t help but to shout out how “hot” the actresses are during the panel, and without actually asking any real questions or treating them respectfully.
+Sucker Punch feels like Zack Snyder‘s response to all those awkward and sexist nerds he and his cast deal with in Hall-H nearly every year, the ones that can’t help but to shout out how “hot” the actresses are during the panel.
 Those nerds are the sideline oppressors of Sucker Punch: the revolting-looking Chef and Mayor, the ones that love seeing their women in degrading and sexualized outfits, but don’t care about how or why they’re in said outfits.
 As long as they get their joy out of sexy women doing sexy things, and nothing outside the basic titillation, they’ll be happy.

 **EDITOR’S NOTE: There are some spoilers throughout this interview.
 We recommend seeing the film first before reading.**

-Here’s what action auteur Zack Snyder had to say about making an original film, divisiveness, shining a light on sexist nerds, and much more:
+Here’s what Zack Snyder had to say about making an original film, divisiveness, shining a light on sexist nerds, and much more:

 Having just seen the film a few hours ago, it’s a little difficult to get my full thoughts on it straight.
 Have you seen that type of reaction before?